Image: Bruern Abbey Senior School

 Latymer Upper School

-Unpretentious, highly academic and underpinned by a brilliant bursary programme encapsulating the entire ethos of the school, Latymer must be one of London’s most understated seniors – and it’s packed with rounded and grounded children from all walks of life.
+Unassuming yet highly academic, and underpinned by a brilliant school bursary programme, Latymer must be one of London’s most understated seniors – and it’s packed with well-rounded and down-to-earth pupils from all backgrounds.
 High-calibre, inspirational teachers have a lot to do with it: staff are treated like university dons and given protected time to work on research papers or masters’ degrees, and the bespoke, progressive curriculum is designed for tomorrow’s world.